saidake/simi/README.md

   - Deploy a jar file to remote server.

 ###  simi-algorithm
 Simi Algorithm is a collection of solutions to various algorithm problems, each accompanied by detailed comments, explanations, and illustrative diagrams.
+For more information, check out the [Algorithms README](ALGORITHMS.md).

 ### simi-app
 Some simple applications that includes specific functionalities.
 * simi-initializer-app